helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

   and execute operations directly in application code.

-You can combine declarative repository methods with imperative `JdbcClient` operations.
-Both programming models use the same statement execution, result mapping, and resource cleanup.
+You can combine declarative repository methods with imperative `JdbcClient` operations because both programming models share statement execution, result mapping, and resource management.

 Each Data JDBC operation executes one SQL statement.
-The provider does not initialize the database schema.
-Create the schema before data operations begin.
+Database schema creation remains separate and should be complete before data operations begin.
-See [Schema Management](#schema-management) for guidance about schema changes.
+[Schema Management](#schema-management) explains how schema changes fit into an application using Data JDBC.

 > [!NOTE]
 > Helidon Data JDBC is an incubating feature.
 It is not production ready.
 Its